The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

   - date: 2022-07-26T20:34:27.725Z
     message: Updated opener graphics
 ---
 Welcome to the Basics Guide for Paladin!
-Whether you are a fresh level 90, a returning player, or just need a refresher, this guide will get you started and hit the ground running.
+Whether you are a fresh level 90, a returning player, or just need a refresher, this guide will get you started and allow you to hit the ground running.

 Since this is a basic introduction to level 90 Paladin, this guide will not go into many nuances and topics that are tied to high-end optimization.
 If you are looking for such information, you may find it in one of the dedicated guides below: